jmcantrell/arch-bootstrap/README.md

 export BOOTSTRAP_HOSTNAME=box
 export BOOTSTRAP_TIMEZONE=America/Chicago
 export BOOTSTRAP_ADMIN_LOGIN=frank

 ./scripts/test /path/to/archlinux.iso
 ```

-To automatically start the install and boot into the new system when it finishes:
+To automatically start the install and boot into the new system when it finishes, add the `-y` option:

 ```sh
 ./scripts/test -y /path/to/archlinux.iso
 ```

 Once booted into the Arch Linux ISO, the current directory will have two files, `config` and `install`.

 The configuration file contains all the settings that were provided to the test script and is suitable for sourcing.

 The installation script contains the [basic steps](#usage) already outlined.
 Output will be logged to `/root/install.log` (in addition to outputting to the virtual terminal).
 When the installation is finished the log file will be copied into `$BOOTSTRAP_MOUNT_DIR/var/log`.